Welcome!

 I have regional expertise in Mexico, as well as in historical expertise on British rule in Northern Ireland and Northeastern India.
 I adopt a multi-method empirical approach that includes the training and use of deep-learning models (Computer Vision and Natural Language Processing), as well as design-based casual inference and qualitative process tracing.

-In other current projects, I examine why states collaborate with certain pro-government militia groups and I formalize the influence of criminal groups on electoral outcomes.
+In some of my other current projects, I examine why the state collaborated with some Loyalist, pro-government militias during the Troubles in Northern Ireland using the declassified, private conversations of top officials.
 I also examine the effect of natural resource shocks on local infrastructure and illicit economies in Mozambique.